Back

 • medicines to relieve pain and inflammation, especially non-steroidal anti-inflammatory drugs (NSAIDs), including selective cyclooxygenase 2 inhibitors (Cox-2 inhibitors);

-• muscle relaxants (medicines used to relax muscles used during surgery);
+• muscle relaxants (medicines used to relax muscles, used during operations);

 • nitroglycerin and other nitrates or other substances called “vasodilators”;